Beware of spoilers. Only spoilers from the current season (7) are whited out.

-- Jerk with a Heart of Gold: He orders a pregnant Daya to do 20 jumping jacks.
-Originally seems like one of the most left-field and sadistic Kick the Dog moments in the series, but it turns out it was actually good advice.
-His blunt delivery was not helpful.
+- Jerk with a Heart of Gold: He orders a pregnant Daya to do 20 jumping jacks when she's hyperventilating over the close-quarters the inmates have to live in during a rain storm.
+Initially it seems like one of the most left-field and sadistic Kick the Dog moments in the series, but it turns out it's actually good advice that eases her claustrophobia.

 One of the guards, he often escorts Morello and Rosa to Rosa's chemo appointments.

 - Ascended Extra: Ford becomes much more prominent in Season 3, acting as a particularly visible voice for the guards.

 - Informed Attractiveness: Some of the inmates and O'Neill consider him to be a very beautiful man.